 “What guides me in my programming choices,” says Golden, “in addition to listener comments, are the music philosophies of Louis Armstrong and Duke Ellington, which have formed my principles.
 It was Louis who said, ‘What we play is life.
 The memory of things gone by is important to a jazz musician.
 Things like old folks singing in the moonlight in the back yard on a hot night or something said long ago.’
 And then Duke Ellington: ‘What is music to you?
 What would you be without music?
 Music is everything.
 Nature is music (cicadas in the tropical night).
 The sea is music; the wind is music.
 The rain drumming on the roof and the storm raging in the sky are music.
 Music is the oldest entity.
 The scope of music is immense and infinite.'”
 As these quotes show, Pops and Duke were poets of words as well as notes.

 A year after Golden joined GW Presents American Jazz, he and Mike Freedman received a conference call from Tony Bennett.
 “I was taking (his beloved pug) Curly for a walk along Barnstable Harbor, Mike was at this GW office, and Tony was at his New York City apartment.
-Tony suggested we produce a program that would feature profiles of a group of iconic Americans-everyone from pianist Bill Evans to entertainer Jimmy Durante.
+Tony suggested we produce a program that would feature profiles of a group of iconic Americans—everyone from pianist Bill Evans to entertainer Jimmy Durante.
 He suggested we call the program GW Presents Beyond Category.
-The series ran on the XM Fine Tuning channel and we created about 50 two-hour programs with themes that included the music of The Gershwins, Billy Strayhorn, Duke Ellington, Nat King Cole, Johnny Carson, Abraham Lincoln, Tony’s great friend, the portrait artist Everett Raymond Kinstler, Quincy Jones, Cole Porter, Count Basie, Yip Harburg, Louis Armstrong, Harold Arlen, Bobby Hackett, WC Handy, Billie Holiday, Fred Astaire, Ella Fizgerald, etc. An essential part of most of the programs was interview comments from Tony.
+The series ran on the XM Fine Tuning channel and we created about 50 two-hour programs with themes that included the music of the Gershwins, Billy Strayhorn, Duke Ellington, Nat King Cole, Johnny Carson, Abraham Lincoln, Tony’s great friend the portrait artist Everett Raymond Kinstler, Quincy Jones, Cole Porter, Count Basie, Yip Harburg, Louis Armstrong, Harold Arlen, Bobby Hackett, W.C.
+Handy, Billie Holiday, Fred Astaire, Ella Fitzgerald, etc. An essential part of most of the programs was interview comments from Tony.
 These people are among the ones who nourished his talent and his life.”
 Not surprisingly, the show was honored at the 2008 New York Festivals International Radio Broadcasting Awards.

 Golden gives a great deal of credit to Dr. Steven Knapp, the president of George Washington University.
 “He is not only a scholar and university administrator, but also a jazz percussionist and a firm advocate of the humanities being a part of our students’ experience while attending GWU.
 Dr. Knapp is a fellow of the American Academy of Arts and Sciences and he just recently concluded a project that resulted in GW acquiring the historic 1869 Corcoran Gallery.”